neffo/bing-wallpaper-gnome-extension/README.md

 ## Special Thanks

+This extension is based on the NASA APOD extension by [Elinvention](https://github.com/Elinvention) and inspired by Bing Desktop WallpaperChanger by [Utkarsh Gupta](https://github.com/UtkarshGpta).
+Lockscreen blur code is based on [Pratap-Kumar's extension](https://github.com/PRATAP-KUMAR/Control_Blur_Effect_On_Lock_Screen).
 I'd like to give a special shout out to those who have [contributed code and translations](https://github.com/neffo/bing-wallpaper-gnome-extension/graphs/contributors) as well as everyone who has reported bugs or provided feedback and suggestions for improvements.
 Also, thanks to Microsoft for this great API and wallpaper collection.

 ## License